 In other words, it might be possible that one party wants all the money in the bank account, while the other party wants all the equity in the house.
 In this instance, both parties would each be getting the same $100,000 in marital assets.
 But, instead, one party would be receiving liquid assets in the bank account, while the other is receiving the non-liquid, equity in the house.

 The more marital assets and debt that exist in the case, the more complicated offsets can become.
-To provide for a just division, it often becomes necessary to
+To provide for a just division, it often becomes necessary to create a spreadsheet of all the marital assets and debt with a financial expert.
+Further, valuations are also critical in many cases.

 It is true as well that there are often marital assets that are pre-tax, like a Roth IRA, and other assets that are post-tax, like a 401k or IRA.
 Taxes can undoubtedly complicate the analysis.